 There are two chances:

-Either you get them broken-in, fitting comfortably out of the box; or, you may need a week at best.
+Either you get them broken-in, fitting comfortably out of the package; or, it might demand a week at best.

 Breaking in would not be a big issue after all.